NicoleVou/NicoleVou.github.io/_posts/2016-11-06-Week-Eleven.md

 This week not much is in my way.
 I just have the usual homework in practical linear algebra and work at Under Armour.

 ### What will I do next week###
 I finally have a lighter week next week.
+I will be doing some interview prep and applying to more summer internships.
+I have a couple cover letter to write for various companies.
+I have a lot of working

 ### Tip-of-the-week###
+Double check that your tests and testing output are correct before assuming it is your code that is wrong.
+While that is rarely the case, it happened to my partner and I this week which cost us 6 hours and 20 points.